 Smokers at more at risk of lung cancer linked to asbestos than non-smokers as the lungs are less clean and can’t properly dispel asbestos fibers.
 If you have been diagnosed with lung cancer due to asbestos, you should quit immediately and contact your doctor.
 Unfortunately, quitting will not stop asbestos-related cancer but it may slow down its development as there is more cilia present to clean the lungs.

 It’s never too late to inquire about your rights as a victim of asbestos exposure.
-Contact a North Miami Beach asbestos lawyer and find out about your legal options.
+Contact a personal injury attorney and find out about your legal options.
 We’ll help you obtain compensation for injuries caused by asbestos.
 It’s important you and your family have everything you need to cover your medical costs and loss wages due to asbestos exposure.
 Call us today and schedule your initial case evaluation